Trekkers during Everest Base Camp Trek

 3. Leave a buffer when you book your flights

-Lukla, situated at an altitude of 2860 meters, is prone to frequent weather changes, which may cause delays in regular flights.
+Lukla, at an altitude of 2860 meters, is prone to frequent weather changes, which may delay regular flights.
 To ensure that you do not miss your international flight, we highly recommend scheduling buffer days in Kathmandu.
 This will provide you with sufficient time in case of unexpected weather disruptions.

 If your flight takes off on time, we suggest taking advantage of your extra days in Kathmandu to explore the beautiful Kathmandu Valley or venture out to Dhulikhel or Nagarkot for stunning views of the Himalayas.
-If you have additional time, you may also plan a tour to Pokhara or Chitwan to experience more of what Nepal offers.
-Regardless of how you spend time in Kathmandu, we urge you to consider adding buffer days to your itinerary to ensure a smooth and enjoyable journey.
+If you have additional time, you may also plan a tour to Pokhara or Chitwan to experience more of Nepal.
+Regardless of how you spend your time in Kathmandu, we urge you to consider adding buffer days to your itinerary to ensure a smooth, enjoyable journey.

 4. Make sure your insurance covers your whole trip

 When embarking on an Everest Base Camp trek, you must ascend to a height of 5545 meters, where altitude sickness is possible.
-Immediate helicopter rescue is necessary for such an eventuality, given that the trek is miles away from road access.
+Immediate helicopter rescue is necessary in such an event, given that the trek is miles from road access.
 Obtaining insurance coverage that includes medical expenses and evacuation services is vital to ensure your safety.
-It is worth noting that primary insurance policies may have altitude caps, and it is advisable to confirm this before purchasing an insurance policy.
+It is worth noting that primary insurance policies may have lifetime caps, and it is advisable to confirm this before purchasing an insurance policy.

 Luxury Everest Base Camp Trek